 The Matrimonial Home in Family Law

-The matrimonial home is given special treatment in the area of family law.
-A matrimonial home is the property that two married spouses lived in which, at the time of separation, a spouse had an interest in and was ordinarily occupied by the spouses as their family residence.
+The matrimonial home is given special treatment in the area of Barrie Family Lawyer.
+A matrimonial home is a property that two married spouses lived in which, at the time of separation, a spouse had an interest in and was ordinarily occupied by the spouses as their family residence.

 Regardless of who owns the home (i.e., one spouse or both), the house cannot be sold or encumbered (e.g., a mortgage secured against the home) without both spouses’ consent.
 Further, unless there is a court order or agreement stating otherwise, both spouses can reside in the matrimonial home (i.e., one spouse cannot change the locks or kick the other spouse out).